 1. Obtain the motor parameters.
 We provide default motor parameters with the Simulink® model that you can replace with the values from either the motor datasheet or other sources.

 However, if you have the motor control hardware, you can estimate the parameters for the motor that you want to use, by using the Motor Control Blockset parameter estimation tool.
-For instructions, see Estimate Motor Parameters by Using Motor Control Blockset Parameter Estimation Tool.
+For instructions, see Estimate Motor Parameters Using Motor Control Blockset Parameter Estimation Tool.

 The parameter estimation tool updates the motorParam variable (in the MATLAB® workspace) with the estimated motor parameters.